jakeschurch/goat/README.md

 ## Contributing

+Accepting contributions!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/jakeschurch/goat/tags).

+## Change Log
+We generage our [change log](CHANGELOG.md) using [github-changelog-generator](https://github.com/github-changelog-generator/github-changelog-generator).

 ## Authors